Vijaykumar933/Single_Page_Application/README.md

   - Material UI is used for a professional and responsive design.
 Components are styled to ensure a good user experience across different devices.

 - **Database Choice**:
-  - SQLite is used as the database for Django due to its robustness and support for queries.
+  - SQLite is used as the database for Django due to its simplicity and ease of use in development.

 - **Deployment**:
   - The application is containerized using Docker for ease of deployment and consistency across different environments.